bolderbrush10/SearchlightAssault/README.md

-_prototypes/sl-entities.lua_       - prototypes for the searchlight, hidden entities such as the turtle, etc _prototypes/sl-graphics.lua_       - pictures, lights, spirites, and animations _prototypes/sl-signals.lua_        - virtual signals for refined control over searchlights _prototypes/sl-techItemRecipe.lua_ - details for how to research and craft a searchlight
+_prototypes/sl-entities.lua_       - prototypes for the searchlight, hidden entities such as the turtle, etc _prototypes/sl-graphics.lua_       - pictures, lights, spirites, and animations _prototypes/sl-gui.lua_            - defines GUI styles for later use in control-gui.lua _prototypes/sl-shortcuts.lua_      - defines / modifies in game hotkeys (used to open the searchlight GUI) _prototypes/sl-signals.lua_        - virtual signals for refined control over searchlights _prototypes/sl-techItemRecipe.lua_ - details for how to research and craft a searchlight